Association of Psychologists of Nova Scotia is a voluntary professional

 by employing Psychologists within the Schoolplus program

-that up to 50% of adult mental and behavioral health problems begin
+states that up to 50% of adult mental and behavioral health problems

-before age 14 and 70% before age 24.
-Early intervention and treatment
+begin before age 14 and 70% before age 24.
+Early intervention and

-can make a dramatic difference in young peoples' quality of life
+treatment can make a dramatic difference in young peoples' quality

-and future productivity, and consequently can increase cost savings
+of life and future productivity, and consequently can increase cost

-over the life span.
-The vision for SchoolsPlus is that schools become
+savings over the life span.
+The vision for SchoolsPlus is that schools

-a convenient place for government and other services to be delivered
+become a convenient place for government and other services to be

-to families , however, there are currently no Psychologists working
+delivered to families , however, there are currently no Psychologists

-within the SchoolPlus program.
-This is an issue because Psychologists
+working within the SchoolPlus program.
+This is an issue because

-are the only mental health professionals who have the training to
+Psychologists are the only mental health professionals who have

-status using standardized tools that are based on a developmental
+developmental status using standardized tools that are based on